prathimacode-hub/Protectrizer/README.md

 # Protectrizer - Study Your Health

 Note : I had uploaded a wrong video in devpost.
-I shall add the youtube link here.
+Here is the link

 Link to the demo : https://youtu.be/1dRGT1ogyF0